CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 It is often useful to know, how many identical rows were found.
 This information can be added to the output of `uniq` with the option `-c`.
-For example:
+For example,

 ```bash
 sort names | uniq -c
 ```

-Gives the following output:
+gives the following output:

 ```text
 1 Eeva